pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 | Commit                           |                                             |
 |                                  | ERROR: Cannot delete or update a parent row |

-So we need to add lock in reference table when insert/update child table.
+So we need to add lock in the reference table when insert/update child table.

 ##### In Pessimistic Transaction

-When TiDB add pessimistic locks, if relate row exist in reference table, also need to add lock in the related row.
+When TiDB add pessimistic locks, if related row exists in the reference table, also needs to add lock in the related row.

 ##### In Optimistic Transaction